Multi-stage builds

 • The first stage remains the same as the previous Dockerfile, providing a Java Development Kit (JDK) environment for building the application.
 This stage is given the name of builder.

 • The second stage is a new stage named final.
-Since it starts FROM builder, it inherits everything from the base stage (JDK environment).
 It uses a slimmer eclipse-temurin:21.0.2_13-jre-jammy image, containing just the Java Runtime Environment (JRE) needed to run the application.
 This image provides a Java Runtime Environment (JRE) which is enough for running the compiled application (JAR file).

 For production use, it's highly recommended that you produce a custom JRE-like runtime using jlink.
 JRE images are available for all versions of Eclipse Temurin, but jlink allows you to create a minimal runtime containing only the necessary Java modules for your application.
 This can significantly reduce the size and improve the security of your final image.
 Refer to this page for more information.